-It all started with “just drinking wine” with friends about 15 years ago.
+It all started with “just drinking wine” with friends, around 2007.

 Quickly I questioned myself why a wine, for example, had more acidity or aromas than another.

 Reading about wine on the internet and in (professional)magazines followed.